zitaofang/huffman-hardware/README.md

 # Hardware Implementation of Huffman Coding

 This is a repository for "Efficient Hardware Implementation for Huffman Coding".
+This is a honor thesis project for UC Berkeley EECS' honor degree program.
+You may find the thesis (not formally published / archived) in the root directoy as `huffman.pdf`.

 This repo is organized as followed: